 - Minimum 4 Gb RAM

-- 200 Mb free disk space to install. (the user may shrink the required disk space by 76 Mb after installation only)
+- 200 Mb free disk space to install. (the user may shrink the required disk space by 76 Mb at installation time)

 - ICOM IC-F8101E HF Radio with firmware version 4.08.
 This software WILL NOT work with any other firmware version.